NeverlandMJ/ToDo/README.md

 Microservices were created with grpc.
 And api-gateway uses gin framework.

-Instructions to uses this app:
+Instructions to use this app:
 1. Run user-service and todo-service before running api-gateway (go run cmd/main.go)
 2. Open browser and type "localhost/:8080/docs/index.html" which shows swagger UI with all apis
 3. In order to use the app first user should enter his/her phone number.
 Immediatly after that, TOTP code will be sent to user's phone number.
 User should enter the sent code along with his/her phone number to sign up.
 P.S.
 Code expires in 1 minute.